SiTime (NASDAQ:SITM) Issues Q4 2022 Earnings Guidance

 SiTime (NASDAQ:SITM – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.50-$0.60 for the period, compared to the consensus earnings per share estimate of $0.79.
+The company provided EPS guidance of $0.50-$0.60 for the period, compared to the consensus EPS estimate of $0.79.
 The company issued revenue guidance of $58.48 million-$62.13 million, compared to the consensus revenue estimate of $71.13 million.

 Institutional Trading of SiTime

-Institutional investors and hedge funds have recently modified their holdings of the company.
-LPL Financial LLC boosted its holdings in SiTime by 25.5% during the second quarter.
-LPL Financial LLC now owns 1,947 shares of the company’s stock valued at $317,000 after purchasing an additional 396 shares in the last quarter.
-Ontario Teachers Pension Plan Board bought a new position in shares of SiTime during the 1st quarter worth approximately $302,000.
-Hsbc Holdings PLC boosted its stake in SiTime by 17.6% in the 1st quarter.
-Hsbc Holdings PLC now owns 1,181 shares of the company’s stock valued at $301,000 after buying an additional 177 shares in the last quarter.
-Private Advisor Group LLC bought a new stake in SiTime in the first quarter valued at $290,000.
-Finally, PNC Financial Services Group Inc. raised its stake in SiTime by 191.2% during the first quarter.
-PNC Financial Services Group Inc. now owns 1,095 shares of the company’s stock worth $270,000 after acquiring an additional 719 shares in the last quarter.
-72.84% of the stock is currently owned by institutional investors.
+Hedge funds have recently modified their holdings of the stock.
+BlackRock Inc. grew its position in SiTime by 1.3% in the 1st quarter.
+BlackRock Inc. now owns 1,706,274 shares of the company’s stock valued at $422,847,000 after purchasing an additional 22,522 shares during the period.
+Vanguard Group Inc. grew its position in SiTime by 1.2% in the 1st quarter.
+Vanguard Group Inc. now owns 1,461,329 shares of the company’s stock valued at $362,147,000 after purchasing an additional 16,757 shares during the period.
+State Street Corp grew its position in SiTime by 8.0% in the 1st quarter.
+State Street Corp now owns 648,161 shares of the company’s stock valued at $160,627,000 after purchasing an additional 48,087 shares during the period.
+Invesco Ltd. grew its position in SiTime by 2.1% in the 1st quarter.
+Invesco Ltd. now owns 398,167 shares of the company’s stock valued at $98,673,000 after purchasing an additional 8,155 shares during the period.
+Finally, Wasatch Advisors Inc. boosted its holdings in SiTime by 17.5% during the 1st quarter.
+Wasatch Advisors Inc. now owns 359,740 shares of the company’s stock worth $89,151,000 after acquiring an additional 53,646 shares during the last quarter.
+Institutional investors own 72.84% of the company’s stock.

 SiTime Corporation designs, develops, and sells silicon timing systems solutions in Taiwan, Hong Kong, the United States, and internationally.
 The company provides resonators and clock integrated circuits, and various types of oscillators.
 Its solutions have applications in various markets, including communications and enterprise, automotive, industrial, Internet of Things, mobile, consumer, and aerospace and defense.